-The Swedish Food Agency is since December 2004 accredited for arranging microbiological proficiency testing.
-The accreditation has been approved by Swedac, and is currently performed according to the standard EN ISO/IEC 17043:2010 [2].
+The Swedish Food Agency is accredited for arranging microbiological proficiency testing, according to the standard EN ISO/IEC 17043 [2].
+The accreditation is approved by Swedac, the accreditation body in Sweden.

 2.5.1.
 Subcontracting services

 Various aspects of the proficiency testing scheme can from time to time be subcontracted.
 When subcontracting occurs, it is placed with a competent subcontractor and the proficiency testing provider is responsible for this work.